pbaylis/pbaylis.github.io/_posts/2016-05-18-prism-leads.md

 Maximum temperature | 0.934      | 0.995
 Minimum temperature | 0.970      | 0.980

-As you can see, the the PRISM leads, *i.e.*, observations from the next day, correlated more strongly with my aggregated data.
-The difference was substantial (0.934 to 0.995) for tmax, and less so for tmin (0.970 to 0.980), which should be expected given the diagram above: most temperature maximums will be drawn from the day before, but only some temperature maximums.
+As you can see, the the PRISM leads, i.e., observations from the next day, correlated more strongly with my aggregated data.
+The difference was substantial (0.934 to 0.995) for tmax, and less so for tmin (0.970 to 0.980), which should be expected given the diagram above: most temperature maximums will be drawn from the day before, but only some temperature minimums.

 So who should be concerned about this?
 Mostly, researchers with econometric models that use daily variation in temperature on the right-hand side, and fairly high frequency variables on the left-hand side.
 As is, using the PRISM daily tmax data amounts to estimating a model that includes lagged rather than day-of temperature.